Skip to main content

 Future 4: unit one - vocabulary flash cards

 Here I share some tips on improving your vocabulary and succeeding in America.
 As we all know, people come to America with big dreams of studying, working, and becoming entrepreneurs.
 The American goal is getting ahead; having a strong vocabulary is one way to achieve that.
 These flashcards contain words from the book "Future 4, Unit 1: catching up" and are a great way to study on the go.
 Click on each picture, and the reverse will show the meaning.
-If you are on a cellphone, the best view is horizontal/landscape (I'm working to fix that).
+If you are on a cellphone, the best view is horizontal/landscape.
 Happy studying!
 Words listed: Schedule Success Make ends meet Homeless shelter Paid off Get ahead Research Ethnicity Entrepreneurs Loan Customers Plenty Expensive Business plan Risk Deadline Counselor

 Winter is here!
 During December, January, and February, the northern hemisphere blankets with snow, temperatures drop significantly, and the holidays take over.
 In the United States, people continue working and studying.
 Schools take a two to three break week to celebrate the new year.
 Traditionally, in the United States, December is the holiday season, observing Christmas and other celebrations as Hannukah and Kwanza.
 December also marks the last month of the Gregorian calendar.
 People celebrate the new year On December 31st with parties and delicious dinners.
 In the United States, December is known as the high buying season.
 People celebrating religious holidays give gifts to their loved ones to express their appreciation and good wishes for the upcoming year.

-Learning English Vocabulary with "House of Gucci"
+Learning English vocabulary with "House of Gucci"

 House of Gucci is buzzed as 2021 blockbuster.
 The real-life-based drama has awakened the audience's interest with an attractive script, stellar cast, impeccable production, and first-class director.
 The feature is based on the book The House of Gucci: A Sensational Story of Murder, Madness, and Greed by Sara Gay Forden.
 It portrays the story of Patrizia Reggiani, the wife of Maurizio Gucci, who had him murdered; by far is a story of love, hatred, ambition, and a particular woman's rise and fall.
 Lady Gaga plays Reggiani; undoubtedly, Gaga is one of the most brilliant artists; the critics and press have been talking about her preparation for and performance of her role.